-$\underline{\text{Note}}\colon \text{All elements of the demand methodology will segmented by age}$ (elderly 55 and over) and income, owing to the availability of detailed age 55+ income by tenure data.
+Note: All elements of the demand methodology will segmented by age (elderly 55 and over) and income, owing to the availability of detailed age 55+ income by tenure data.

 This methodology develops an effective market demand comprising eligible demand segments based on household characteristics and typical demand sources.
 It evaluates the required penetration of this effective demand pool.
 The section also includes estimates of reasonable absorption of the proposed units.
-The demand analysis is premised upon the estimated year that the subject will be placed in service in mid to late 2020, with the first full year of occupancy in 2021.
+The demand analysis is premised upon the estimated year that the subject will be placed in service in 2021.